Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Introduction

-The second issue is about \textit{similarity fusion}, i.e., how to fuse the similarities produced by different semantics between users and items for HIN-based RSs.
-Our goal to achieve accurate predictions of the users' ratings on items can be formulated as a matrix completion problem on the user-item rating matrix.
-There are two principled ways to do so.
-One way to predict missing ratings for HIN is to compute a similarity between users and items based on each metapath, and then learn a weighing mechanism to explicitly combine the similarities from different metapaths to approximate the user-item rating matrix~\cite{shi2015semantic}.
-This approach and does not utilize latent features derivable from a metapath.
-Thus, the similarity matrix could be too sparse to contribute to the final ensemble.
-The other way is to first factorize each user-item similarity matrix to obtain user and item latent features, and then use all latent features to recover the user-item rating matrix~\cite{yu2014personalized}.
-This method solves the sparsity problem associated with each similarity matrix.
-However, it does not fully utilize the latent features because it ignores the interactions among the latent features from different metapaths and captures only linear interactions among the latent features.
-Therefore, existing HIN-based recommendation methods~\cite{yu2014personalized,shi2015semantic} suffer from information loss in various ways.
+The second issue is about \textit{similarity fusion}, i.e., how to fuse the similarities of different semantics between users and items for recommendation.
+Our goal is to achieve accurate predictions of the users' ratings given these similarities.
+In general, there are three groups of approaches to do so.
+The first ones are directly using the metapath based similarity to improve the rating prediction task.
+For example, in \cite{shi2015semantic}, the proposed method firstly computes multiple similarity matrices between users and items based on different metapaths, and then learn a weighted mechanism to explicitly combine these similarities to approximate the user-item rating matrix.
+However, these similarity matrices could be too sparse to contribute to the final ensemble.
+The second ones are to firstly factorize each user-item similarity matrix to obtain user and item latent features, and then use all latent features to recover the user-item rating matrix \cite{yu2014personalized,shi2018heterogeneous}.
+These methods solve the sparsity problem associated with each similarity matrix.
+However, it does not fully utilize the latent features because they ignore the latent feature interactions among different metapaths and only capture linear interactions among the latent features.
+The third group of approaches are similar to the second ones, while they propose to use neural network based methods to extract and fuse latent features in an end-to-end manner~\cite{Hu2018LMB,fan2019metapath,jin2020efficient}.
+However, all these methods still rely on metapath, thus failing to capture complex semantics.
+In one words, existing HIN-based recommendation methods~\cite{yu2014personalized,shi2015semantic,Hu2018LMB,fan2019metapath,jin2020efficient} suffer from information loss in various ways.